 Every DevOps roadmap on the internet is a wall of eighty tool logos, and it terrifies beginners into either paralysis or a shallow tour of everything.
 Neither gets you hired.
-This roadmap is different in three ways: it's sequenced by month with time budgets, it's calibrated to what Indian employers screen for in 2026 (I sit on the hiring side of these interviews), and — most usefully — it tells you what to skip.
+This roadmap is different in three ways: it's sequenced by month with time budgets, it's calibrated against what Indian job descriptions actually screen for in 2026 rather than a generic global tool list, and — most usefully — it tells you what to skip.
 Because the secret of DevOps hiring is depth in a small stack, not familiarity with a large one.

 Before You Start: The Two Honest Prerequisites